Going Deeper with Yerba Mansa

 Yerba Mansa is a plant of extraordinary beauty as well as an invaluable herb in the medicine cabinet.
 Its uniqueness is obvious at first glance and so it is not surprising to learn that Yerba Mansa is the only plant in the genus Anemopsis and one of only six plants in the family Saururaceae.
 Its growing habit is to create large dense stands formed both through seeding and spreading its ‘lizard tails’, or stolons, which root at each node.
 Its white petal-like bracts reflect a haunting iridescent glow in the desert sunset illuminating a palate of otherworldly colors.
 Yerba Mansa’s elegance is indeed unique amongst desert plants and has been a force holding my heart to this land for many years.
 As the plants move through their growing season, red splashes begin to appear on their leaves, bracts, and roots.
 By autumn, most of the plants are entirely deep, earthly crimson with some sheltered patches holding onto green leaves.
 Yerba Mansa’s transformation occurs in tandem with the entire riparian forest as fall colors emerge everywhere revealing the seasonal beauty of New Mexico’s desert valley and exposing views of the Sandia Mountain backdrop.

-Yerba Mansa has a long history of use in the Southwest.
+Yerba Mansa has a long history of use in the Southwest and Mexico beginning with the relationships and knowledge held by Indigenous Peoples of the region.
+This knowledge was taken by newly arriving Americans interested in resources that would assist colonization and published as new ‘discoveries’.
 Dr. W.H.
 George of Inyo County, California was the first eclectic physician to extol the virtues of Yerba Mansa in 1876.
-He and another physician Dr. Edward Palmer described its prominent, almost legendary, role in the long-standing folk medicine practices of Native American and Mexican people of Southern California and Sonora, Mexico.
+He and another physician Dr. Edward Palmer described its prominent, almost legendary, role in the long-standing medicine practices of Native American and Mexican people of Southern California and Sonora, Mexico.
 He also recognized Yerba Mansa’s stimulating effects on the mucous membranes and its effectiveness on treating nasal catarrh, rhinitis, and sore throats.
 He prepared a nasal spray, which he reported caused copious nasal secretions that moved the mucous and relieved the congestion12.
 J.A.
 Munk, a physician from Los Angeles, later revealed his nasal spray recipe in 1909: fill a two ounce tincture bottle with 5 to 30 drops of Yerba Mansa tincture, 1 dram of glycerin, and the rest with water12.
 Physician Herbert T. Webster described other common turn of the century uses of Yerba Mansa including its usefulness for bowel complaints, diarrhea, colitis, urinary issues, gonorrhea, ulcers, wounds, bruises, coughing, and consumption as well as its alterative properties12.
 By the middle of the twentieth century the pharmaceutical industry was beginning to undermine mainstream botanical medicine and Yerba Mansa’s use gradually retreated back to traditional herbal practices in Native American, Mexican, and Hispanic communities.

 1 US Army Corps of Engineers, Middle Rio Grande Bosque Restoration Project Final Report, July 2003.